 I also noticed that there is no automatic kill switch option.
 So, in case you lose your internet connection, upon restart, your information might be susceptible to getting leaked.
 This is a must-have security feature that Ultrasurf lacks.

-Also, Ultrasurf does not have a Camouflage mode as actual VPNs do.
+Also, it does not have a camouflage mode as actual VPNs do.
 The camouflage option makes it impossible for websites/services to know that you are using a VPN or a proxy.
 Hence, you cannot hide the fact that you are encrypting your traffic while connected to Ultrasurf.

 Ultrasurf also repeatedly suggests that it shouldn’t be treated as an online security tool because it does nothing to increase the privacy of internet users.
 The company further states, “If privacy is your primary concern, you may use privacy tools in combination with Ultrasurf.”

 One good aspect of Ultrasurf is that it does not directly ask for users’ personal information such as credit card details, name, etc., unlike paid VPNs and other censorship circumvention tools.